Chesapeake Energy Capital Classic

 The Chesapeake Energy Capital Classic (also known as the Charleston Capital Classic and formerly as the Toyota Capital Classic) is the name of the in-state rivalry between the Marshall University and West Virginia University basketball teams, the Marshall Thundering Herd and West Virginia Mountaineers.
 Chesapeake Energy is the title sponsor of the game.
 The game was last played during the 2015–2016 season and no further games are currently scheduled.

 History

 The basketball series was first played in 1929 (1974 for the women), but they didn't start playing annually until 1978.
 In 1992, they started to play their annual game in West Virginia's capital city of Charleston.
 WVU's campus is in Morgantown, West Virginia and Marshall's campus is in Huntington, West Virginia.
 The two universities are the only Division I programs in the state, thus creating a natural geographic rivalry.
 The meeting typically occurred in the middle of the schools conference schedules when WVU was in the Big East Conference.
 Since West Virginia joined the Big 12 Conference in 2012 the game has occurred in December.
 Marshall has been a member of Conference USA since 2005.

-With the series in jeopardy, State Senate Mike Woelfel (D) plans to introduce a bill that mandates the game continues to be played.